Leonardoaugusto77/Avoiding_StormsX/README.md

 ## About the Project

-Before diving into the development, I created a navigable prototype to visualize the final product.
+Before diving into the development, I created a navigable [Prototype](<https://www.figma.com/file/IFOZsy4QXZcaG2uPRdxnYe/Front_end(Teste)?type=design&node-id=0%3A1&mode=design&t=qixEvn5kGALeUBbh-1>) to visualize the final product.
 With over two years of experience in UX and UI Design, I've worked with various companies in Curitiba and beyond, utilizing these skills to enhance the project's user experience.

 ## Resources used